thefedorable/Startup/README.md

 const name = a => a * 100;
 That will create a function named name that will take a parameter and multiply 100 to it.

+/DOM/

+Ulitmatly all this is a way of taking the HTML elements of a website and turning that into an object that your javascript can manipulate.
+For example, Say we want something to change when we click a button.
+We use the function: document.getElementById("name").innerHTML = "Tanner Hartwell";.
+This will find the element that we give the id of name to.
+Then we use innerHTML to get the text that is being displayed and we can set that equal to whatever we want.
+It's simple function stuff but instead of creating variables we are basicly using our HTML as the variables.